Who doesn’t like waterfalls?

-Panama waterfalls are very enticing.
-There are trails around Panama waterfalls where one could hike and explore flora and fauna and the natural ambiance and scenic beauty.
+Panama waterfalls are very enticing, there are trails around Panama waterfalls to hike and explore flora and fauna and the natural ambiance and scenic beauty.

 1) The Lost Water Falls Trail